fbpx

-As we wound our way up Tantalus under a dripping, tropical canopy, I felt transported far from the hustle of Honolulu and the threat of COVID-19.
+As we wound our way up Tantalus road under a dripping, tropical canopy, I felt transported far from the hustle of Honolulu and the threat of COVID-19.
 I rolled down the windows to the welcoming smell of eucalyptus and closed my eyes in the dappled sunlight.
 It was a relief to get out of the house after months of quarantine.

 I did the quick math and realized with a shock that it had been almost 15 years since I had last visited Tantalus.
 We moved to the windward side after living and working in Makiki for years and I hadn’t been back.
 Looking at the peace and beauty around me, I wondered why.